pps-19012/WebsiteTask_amalthea/README.md

 # WebsiteTask_amalthea
 Selection task for Amalthea website team

-There are 3 pages: Home, About, Registration.
+There are 3 pages: Home, About, Registration.<br>
 This is the spreadsheet link where registration form responses are stored:https://docs.google.com/spreadsheets/d/1n-bBvQ-RwLOap4rgOp7Pafps6B4gZOfNKMguJ1uAwJE/edit#gid=0